toshiaki-jaist/rprd/README.md

 GCPD: scenario Generator for Car Position Diagram
 ### Overview
 GCPD is a diagram for modeling vehicle positions, which is the extenstion of UML activity diagram.
 GCPD allows us to represent a large number of scenarios as a compact model.
-GRPRD is a tool to generate such scenarios from a GCPD model based on the SAT/SMT solver Z3.
+GCPD is a tool to generate such scenarios from a CPD model based on the SAT/SMT solver Z3.
 ### Usage
-Installing Z3 and Z3py is required to run GRPRD.
-A RPRD model is described as a python program.
+Installing Z3 and Z3py is required to run GCPD.
+A CPD model is described as a python program.
 Importing 'road_gen.py' in the program and running it generate scenarios.

 Firstly, it is necessary to import z3py and GCPD.
 ```